Dynamic Correlation as an Incentive Device: Main model

 I say that a game (between the worker and the clients) is induced by communication device $D$ if the firm chooses $D$.
-Note that any improvement of the worker's value that the firm can derive from mediation (relative to no mediation) arises only from the dynamics: in a one-shot interaction, the client rejects the worker in equilibrium, anticipating that the worker has a strict incentive to shirk upon acceptance, irrespective of the messages.
+Any improvement of the worker's value that the firm can derive from mediation relative to no mediation arises only from the dynamics: in a one-shot interaction, the client rejects the worker in equilibrium, anticipating that the worker has a strict incentive to shirk upon acceptance, irrespective of the messages.

-By the revelation principle (\citealp{forges1986approach}; \citealp{myerson1986multistage}), without loss of generality, I focus on canonical communication devices where messages are action recommendations, so that $M^1 = \{e, s\}$ and $M^2 = \{i, o\}$, as well as equilibria in obedient strategies that I define below.
-In the game induced by any such device, I abuse notation and continue to denote the worker's period-$t$ history as $h^1_t$; this history is now an element in $( M^1 \times Y)^t$, recording the past recommendations he received and the past plays.
+By the revelation principle (\citealp{forges1986approach}; \citealp{myerson1986multistage}), without loss of generality, I focus on communication devices where messages are action recommendations, so that $M^1 = \{e, s\}$ and $M^2 = \{i, o\}$, and on equilibria in obedient strategies that I define below.
+In the game induced by any such device, I abuse notation and continue to denote the worker's period-$t$ history as $h^1_t \in ( M^1 \times Y)^t$, recording the past recommendations he received and the past plays.
 The worker's strategy is a collection of maps $ (\gs^1_t)_{t=0}^\infty$ where $\gs^1_t(h^1_t, m^1_t) \in [0,1]$ specifies his probability of exerting effort upon acceptance given recommendation $m^1_t$ at history $h^1_t$.
-I also continue to denote period-$t$ client's history as $h^2_t$, which continues to be an element in $Z^t$, recording past outputs.
+I also again denote period-$t$ client's history as $h^2_t \in Z^t$, recording past outputs.
 Her strategy specifies a probability $\gs^2_t(h^2_t, m^2_t) \in [0,1]$ of accepting the worker given recommendation $m^2_t$ at history $h^2_t$.
 I say that the worker's strategy is obedient if it prescribes an action matching the firm's current recommendation at any of his histories; a client's strategy is obedient if it prescribes an action that matches the firm's recommendation at any of her histories.
 Let $\bar \gs$ denote a profile of the worker's and the clients' obedient strategies.